Bookbug Primary 1 Family Bag

 This year’s P1 Family Bag includes:

-- A magnetic whiteboard with a set of magnetic numbers, and a whiteboard pen
+- A whiteboard, a set of magnetic numbers, and a pen

 Scottish Book Trust is delighted to be working again with CALL Scotland, which will provide accessible digital and audio versions of The Bookbug Picture Book Prize shortlist.
 For more information, visit their website here.